 - The condition or thickness of your skin surface

 As with ingestion, topical turmeric must also be combined with some sort of base that can act as a transporter.
 While topical turmeric is feasible, we believe there are too many factors that can affect its bioavailability.
 We believe ingestion is the better bet.

 The Best Solution for Long-Term Pain Relief

 Inflammation is the root cause of arthritis and other chronic illnesses.
-The supplement has the proven ingredients to alleviate joint pain, reduce stiffness, and restore mobility regardless of age.
+This supplement has the proven ingredients to alleviate joint pain, reduce stiffness and restore mobility, regardless of age.